 Fred was born at Lewannick in 1893 to Richard and Mary Jasper.
 On leaving School, Fred became a Waggoner at Honiton the Family Farm.

-On the outbreak of World War One he joined the Devonshire Regiment serving in the 9th (Service) Battalion as a Private 45757.
-Fred was Killed in Action at Polygone Wood/Judge Copse Flanders on the 9 Oct 1917 at the age of 24.
+On the outbreak of World War One he joined the Royal 1st Devon Yeomanry and was on the East Coast defence up until the end of 1916, when he transferred to the Devonshire Regiment serving in the 9th (Service) Battalion as a Private (Regimental No. 45757).
+Fred was Killed in Action at Polygone Wood/Judge Copse Flanders on October 9th, 1917 at the age of 24.

 He is buried at Zonnebeke, West Flanders (West-Vlaanderen), Belgium.